spyder-ide/qtsass/README.md

 To compile once your SASS stylesheet to a Qt compliant CSS file:
 ```
-# If -o is omitted, output will be print in console
+# If -o is omitted, output will be print to console
 qtsass style.scss -o style.css
 ```
 To use the watch mode and get your stylesheet auto recompiled on each file save:
 ```
-# If -o is omitted, output will be print in console
+# If -o is omitted, output will be print to console
 qtsass style.scss -w -o style.css
 ```